PAGE. Abstracts of the Annual Meeting of the Population Approach Group in Europe.

 Objectives: To scale an existing adult population PK/PD model for brivaracetam (BRV) into children, using a combined adult-pediatric PK/PD model for levetiracetam (LEV), a compound with a similar primary mechanism of action, and to predict the effective dose of BRV in children aged 4 to 16 years.

 Methods: A population PK/PD model has been previously developed to describe the relationship between BRV plasma concentrations and seizure frequency change from baseline in adult subjects.
 A pediatric population PK model is available for BRV.
 For LEV, both PK and PD data are available in adults and children.
-In order to support the extrapolation of PD in BRV to children aged ≥4 to
+In order to support the extrapolation of PD in BRV to children aged 4 to 16 years, LEV data were modelled and used to scale the existing adult model for BRV to children.

 The model described seizure counts using a negative binomial distribution taking previous day seizure frequencies into account , and using a mixture model to separate a 'placebo like' and a 'responder' sub-population.